donquixote/drupal-entdisp/README.md

 In an architecture like this, sharing of reusable functionality between plugins is often based on inheritance, instead of composition.

-## EntDisH: Separation of Handler vs Plugin
+## EntDisP: Separation of Handler vs Plugin

-The EntDisH plugin API has a lot in common with the above, but it does make a strong distinction between "available plugin" and "plugin class".
+The EntDisP plugin API has a lot in common with the above, but it does make a strong distinction between "available plugin" and "plugin class".
 In fact we don't even use the term "plugin class", instead we call it the "(entity display) handler class".
 (And on a lazy day, we simply say "display handler" and mean both the class and the object/instance).

 The system of entity display handlers (handler classes) is entirely independent of the plugin system.
 A handler class is simply a class that implements `EntityDisplayInterface`.
-Most of these classes shipped with EntDisH core are very light-weight and do just one thing.
+Most of these classes shipped with EntDisP core are very light-weight and do just one thing.

-An entity display plugin, on the other hand, is defined with an entry in hook_entdish_info().
+An entity display plugin, on the other hand, is defined with an entry in hook_entdisp_info().
 These plugin definition arrays define how to obtain the display handler instance for the given machine key (plugin id).
 But this is in no way a 1:1 thing: The same handler class could be used by more than one plugin definition.
 Some handler classes might only be used as arguments for other handlers, but not have their own plugin definitions.
 And one display plugin could use a different handler class depending on some external criteria.

-In fact, most of the handler classes provided in EntDisH core do not even have a corresponding entry in `hook_entdish_info()`.
+In fact, most of the handler classes provided in EntDisP core do not even have a corresponding entry in `hook_entdisp_info()`.
 This may change in future versions, but for now the plugin layer is simply less important than the handler layer.

 And besides, a lot of the handler classes are not meaningful on their own.
 E.g. an `ImageStyle` requires an `EntityImageInterface` object, to specify where the image should come from.
 This could be an image field, a user picture, or something else.